Master of Technological Futures

-We’re offering three different options for scholarship in 2022.
+We’re offering four different scholarship options in 2022.
 Find out more about them and how to apply.

 We recommend you first explore the Fees Free scheme to check your eligibility before you apply for a scholarship.
 Talk with us if you want to discuss your options.

 With the current Covid-19 travel restrictions in place at the New Zealand border, this Master’s programme is only available to study as an international student if you are already in New Zealand.
 As the New Zealand government reviews and revises travel restrictions, it may be possible to apply for a Student Visa and travel to New Zealand to study this Master’s programme with us in the future.

 You will need to check the conditions on your visa to see if you are eligible to study with us.
 To find out more about studying with Tech Futures Lab as an international student, visit our International Students page.